benva/grailed-notify/README.md

 ### 3. Enter your e-mail password

-`Password for <grailed-notify@gmail.com>:` will show up prompting you for your password.
+`Password for <someone@site.com>:` will show up in the terminal prompting you for your password.
 Your password is not saved anywhere, just used to sign in.
 If you have application-specific passwords set up, you must use that.

 ### 4. Wait